danielPalmor/Normalized_Spectral_Clustering/README.md

 Implementation of a version of the normalized spectral clustering algorithm

 # Building and Running
-For the project to run you need to build the CPython extention.
+For the project to run you need to build the CPython extension.
 In Terminal run the following command:

 python3 setup.py build_ext --inplace